Skip to Content

 How to Hyperlink Within a Document in Google Docs — So Easy!

-You can hyperlink within a Google Docs document either by linking to a heading or a bookmark.
+To hyperlink within a document in Google Docs, link to a heading or link to specific text by making a bookmark first.
 To link to a heading, highlight a heading, press “Ctrl/Cmd + K” and choose a heading in “Headings.”
-Follow the same steps to link to a bookmark, but choose a bookmark in “Bookmarks” instead.
+To link to text, first make the text a bookmark and then link to this bookmark.

 How to Hyperlink Within a Document in Google Docs to a Heading Step 1